-The bobcat’s most defining characteristics are its short stubby tail, which is light colored underneath with black bars above, and its tufted ears.
+The bobcat’s most defining characteristics are its short stubby tail, which is light-colored underneath with black bars above, and its tufted ears.
 Its fur is tawny colored with variable black spotting.
 Males are larger than females and their weight ranges from 12-25 pounds on average.

 Bobcats are abundant within the Seashore.
 However, they can compete with coyotes for resources; in general, areas where bobcats are scarce seem to have greater numbers of coyotes.
-However, the relatively recent return of coyotes to Point Reyes in the last few decades has not seemed to affect the number of bobcats in the area.
+However, the relatively recent return of coyotes to Point Reyes in the last few decades has not seemed to effect the number of bobcats in the area.

 Best Time to View